Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 \section{Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers}

-A broadband, non-resonant search using flux-to-voltage amplifiers has been proposed as an alternative to a tunable resonant search.
-In \cite{kahn2016broadband}, the sensitivity of a broadband search is compared to a tunable resonant search, with the conclusion that the broadband search is more sensitive at frequencies below 100 kHz.
-In this appendix, we develop an apples-to-apples comparison between broadband and resonant searches in our generalized optimization framework, and show that, in contrast to the conclusion in \cite{kahn2016broadband}, a tunable resonant search has better integrated scan sensitivity at any frequency where an electromagnetic resonator can practically be constructed ($\gtrsim$100 Hz).
+A broadband, non-resonant search in the quasi-static regime using flux-to-voltage amplifiers has been proposed as an alternative to a tunable resonant search.
+In ref. \cite{kahn2016broadband}, the sensitivity of a broadband search is compared to a tunable resonant search, with the conclusion that the broadband search is more sensitive at frequencies below 100 kHz.
+In this appendix, we develop an apples-to-apples comparison between broadband and resonant searches using our optimization framework.
+We show that, in contrast to the conclusion drawn in \cite{kahn2016broadband}, a tunable resonant search has better integrated scan sensitivity at any frequency at which an electromagnetic resonator can practically be constructed ($\gtrsim$100 Hz).

-We first discuss amplifier noise and noise impedance in a broadband search.
-We then lay out assumptions for carrying out an apples-to-apples comparison of an optimized single-pole tunable resonant search and an optimized broadband search with the same integration time.
-We show that, under any set of priors, the resonant search must be strictly superior to the broadband search, as long as a resonator can practically be constructed.
-We then evaluate the size of the advantage for example scans.
+We first introduce the detection schemes.
+We then lay out the assumptions for performing an apples-to-apples comparison of an optimized single-pole tunable resonant search and an optimized broadband search.
+By analyzing the sensitivity of a fixed-frequency resonator, we show that, under any set of priors and in any search range, the tunable resonant search must be strictly superior to the broadband search.
+We then calculate the size of the advantage for example scans, which requires a treatment of amplifier noise and noise impedance in a broadband search.
 We calculate the SNR of each experiment at each search frequency, and then determine the ratio of SNRs for two scans: a wide scan and a low-frequency scan.
-We discuss the relationship of priors to optimized time allocation (scan strategy) in a resonant search, which does not apply to broadband.
+Motivated by these SNR calculations, we discuss the relationship of priors to optimized time allocation in a resonant search, which does not apply to a broadband search but which is required for an accurate comparison of the two techniques.
 We show that the optimized resonant search generically enables search times (integration time needed to reach a particular dark matter-photon coupling) a few orders of magnitude lower than an optimized broadband search.

-Circuit diagrams are shown for both types of searches in Fig. \ref{fig:ResvBroad}.
-The two fundamental sources of noise in the detection scheme are thermal/zero-point noise from the resistor and amplifier noise.